last updated 05/07/2014

 The charging system (solar panels) are not included in the schematic.
 They are treated separately in the solar panels section.

 Charging your auxiliary battery with your vehicle’s alternator is good, but not perfect.
 It does not charge according to optimized charging profiles that reduce sulfation and improve battery life.
 It does not provide an adjustable topping charge voltage, and will take a long time to charge the final few % of a battery’s capacity.
 It does not allow adequate charging of a battery with significantly different float and cycle voltage ratings.
 A solution is to use a DC-DC converter.
 This is an electronic charger that is powered by your alternator and is set to charge your auxiliary battery usually to around 14.5V.
 This charges your battery faster in the final stages which may offer slightly more capacity.
 The higher voltage also reduces sulfation.
 A further advantage is that it separates the charging between your starter and auxiliary batteries, so you can use batteries with completely different charging profiles.
 A disadvantage is reduced charge rate – DC-DC converters are usually rated to around 20A or so.
 If your battery is able to sink more current, the DC-DC converter will not be able to provide it.
 Alternators can typically charge up to around 100A, which is especially useful if you have an AGM battery which is capable of being charged at very high charge rates.
 When there’s other loads connected to your auxiliary battery, such as fridge etc, this further reduces the charge rate into the battery as some of the current is diverted to the loads.
-This problem is significant enough for DC-DC converter manufacturers to offer switchover devices which seperate your circuit so that the DC-DC converter is dedicated to charging the battery whilst the loads run directly off the alternator.
+This problem is significant enough for DC-DC converter manufacturers to offer switchover devices which separate your circuit so that the DC-DC converter is dedicated to charging the battery whilst the loads run directly off the alternator.
 This allows the battery to charge faster at the expense of complexity and cost.
 In any case you can charge your battery much quicker directly off the alternator, although as the battery approaches full charge a DC-DC converter will charge faster due to its elevated voltage output.
 Another disadvantage of a DC-DC converter is that your auxiliary battery is always charged at this elevated voltage even when you don’t need it, for example when going on long drives or when using your vehicle as a daily driver.
 This increases grid corrosion and reduces battery life.
 When not cycling the battery, it should be kept at a reduced voltage.
 This is indicated on battery datasheets as float charge, and is usually specified at 13.8V.
 The alternator voltage is chosen for a reason – it is the best float charge voltage for most batteries.
-A charge to 13.8V will minimize grid corrosion but allow some sulfation to occur whereas charging to 14.5V eliminates sulfation but increases grid corrosion.
-Sulfation can be reversed by charging to an elevated voltage, grid corrosion cannot be reversed.
+A charge to 13.8V will minimize grid corrosion but allow some sulfation to occur whereas charging to 14.5V reduces sulfation but increases grid corrosion.
+Sulfation can be partially reversed by charging to an elevated voltage, grid corrosion cannot be reversed.

 DC-DC Converter Myths